devduck123/DropdownMenu/README.md

 # DropdownMenu
 ## Clean-looking Drop-Down Menu

-- Credits to Kevin Powell, on YouTube
+- Credits to Kevin Powell from YouTube